apache/paimon/docs/content/docs/development/query-table.md

 2 rows in set
 ```

-By querying the snapshots table, you can know the snapshot committing information and expiration
+By querying one table's snapshots table, you can know the commit and expiration
-information of the table, and you can time travel through the information.
+information about that table and time travel through the data.